 Functional fitness isn’t just about getting strong.
-It’s about making your body ready for everyday life2.
+It’s about making your body ready for everyday life.
 It uses exercises that are like real-life movements.
-This helps you get stronger, more stable, and better coordinated for daily tasks2.
+This helps you get stronger, more stable, and better coordinated for daily tasks.

-Functional training changed me a lot3.
+Functional training changed me a lot.
 My muscles got stronger and lasted longer.
-Now, I can do chores and hobbies more easily3.
-I also got better balance and flexibility, which means I’m less likely to get hurt3.
+Now, I can do chores and hobbies more easily.
+I also got better balance and flexibility, which means I’m less likely to get hurt.

 Key Takeaways